Bachelor’s Degree Completion

 The undergraduate program at Hebrew College prepares students to become well-rounded, literate participants in the global community.
-The undergraduate general-education program aims for each student to receive an education of both depth and breadth that builds critical analysis, independent thought, self-expression and the research and writing skills necessary for advanced scholarship and research.
-Our general-education requirements ensure adequate breadth with regard to the arts and humanities, the sciences/mathematics and the social sciences.
+The undergraduate program aims for each student to receive an education of both depth and breadth that builds critical analysis, independent thought, self-expression and the research and writing skills necessary for advanced scholarship and research.
+Our general education requirements, completed prior to enrollment at Hebrew College, ensure adequate breadth with regard to the arts and humanities, the sciences/mathematics and the social sciences.

 Course of Study

-In order to receive their degree, students will need to have completed 60 credits in an accredited institution of higher learning other than Hebrew College.
-The specific program will be worked out with an adviser assigned to the student upon admission.
-BAJS (Bachelor of Arts in Jewish Studies) and BJEd (Bachelor of Jewish Education) share the same general education and elective requirements:
+In order to apply to the degree program, students will need to have completed 60 credits of general education in an accredited institution of higher learning other than Hebrew College.
+Both the BAJS (Bachelor of Arts in Jewish Studies) and BJEd (Bachelor of Jewish Education) share the same general education and elective requirements: